bodiman/widgex-releases/README.md

 # widgex-releases
-Releases for WidgeX \
+This is the public repository for the released binaries and distributions of WidgeX IDE \
-*Find them in the releases tab*
+Find the downloadable installers or dmgs in the releases tab

 # Latest Stable Release
 The latest build is v0.1.1 \